 Camp at Cockatoo Island

 Cockatoo Island’s history includes a convict prison and, now, it’s one of the most amazing spots in the country to camp for the night.
 You’ll go to sleep with the stars and the city lights and wake up in the Middle Harbour, with 5-star views from your tent.

 Whatever you choose to do by night, Sydney offers it to you on a silver platter.
-Gourmet dining, vibrant nightclubs, live music, a thriving pub and bar scene, the grunge and glitter of Oxford Street and the twinkling lights of Darling Harbour are waiting for you to dance the night away.
+Indulge in gourmet dining, vibrant nightclubs, live music and a thriving pub and bar scene.
+Sample the grunge and glitter of Oxford Street and the twinkling lights of Darling Harbour.
+Sydney is always waiting for you to dance the night away.

 Don’t worry about sleeping in the next day either.
 Sydney does fantastic brunch and wearing your sunglasses inside is perfectly acceptable.